mau-jac/1B4-F20/wk2/operating_systems.md

 4. Create and save an Excel file (empty)
    - New -> Save As
 5. Compress the main folder *Practice 1*
-6. Upload the folder to Lea
+6. Upload the compressed folder to Lea